pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 ## What are Cookies

 Cookies store small pieces of data that are sent with every HTTP request.
 They are mainly used for session management, personalization, and tracking, but are limited to about `4 KB` of data in [RFC-6265](https://datatracker.ietf.org/doc/html/rfc6265#section-6.1).
+You can test your browsers cookie limits [here](http://www.ruslog.com/tools/cookies.html).

-This means we cannot store much data in a cookie but it is still interesting how good cookie access performance compared to the other methods.
+This limitations means we cannot store much data in a cookie but it is still interesting how good cookie access performance compared to the other methods.
 Especially because cookies are such an important base feature of the web, many performance optimizations have been done and even these days there is still progress being made like the [Shared Memory Versioning](https://blog.chromium.org/2024/06/introducing-shared-memory-versioning-to.html) by chromium.

 ## What is IndexedDB